 Students operating a bicycle on campus are required to have it properly licensed with a bicycle license from Michigan State University, the City of East Lansing, the City of Lansing, Meridian Township or Lansing Township.
 Bicycles must be operated in accordance with Michigan State University Ordinances and must be properly locked in bicycle racks.
 Unregistered or improperly parked bicycles are subject to impounding.

-MSU Bicycle License Fee (valid for 4 years)...
+MSU Bicycle License Fee (valid for 4 years) . . . .

-Campus Bus Service4
+Campus Bus Service

-All campus bus service will be provided by the Capital Area Transportation Authority (CATA) as of August 1999.
-CATA will operate bus service to all University apartments, residence halls, commuter lots, and the main campus.
+All campus bus service is provided by the Capital Area Transportation Authority (CATA) effective August 2002.
+CATA bus service operates 27 hours a day, 7 days a week, to all University apartments, residence halls, commuter lots, and the main cam-